SliverBSD/SliverBSD-kernel/README.md

 to compile wii-ppc run `make -f wii-ppc.mk`
 # Info
-there is NO userland or init so SliverBSD kernel ppc-wii will halt but work in progress for now
+there is NO userland or init so SliverBSD kernel ppc-wii will halt but work in progress for now you cannot easily target SliverBSD because FreeBSD apps will not work on it at all and the ppc-kernel is in it’s early beta